 An environment friendly solution, that has the ability to navigate all kinds of rough terrain.

 Robotics and Artificial Intelligence could help us deal with such problems, much faster and efficiently.
-This is a design that could make the process of allocating and collecting waste completely autonomous.
+Wave is a robotics platform that could make the process of allocating and collecting waste completely autonomous.

 This design has a battery life that reaches 3.5 hours per charge.
-It can carry a load of 5 to 10 kilograms and a volume equal to 22.5 liters (about the size of a small-medium bucket).
-The robot has four sets of depth cameras that allow it to create three-dimensional representations of space.
-Three onboard computers, two of which are GPU accelerated, handle all the calculations.
-Finally, the robot can locate its charger with the help of April tags allowing it to charge automatically.
+It can carry a load of 5 to 10 kilograms and a volume equal to 22.5 liters.
+The robot has four sets of depth cameras that allow it to create three-dimensional representations of space and three onboard computers, two of which are GPU accelerate.
+Finally, it can locate its charger with the help of April tags and charge automatically.

 In the video below, the robot’s software runs in real-time.
 The bottom right view shows how the robot perceives the space around it.
 It reacts quickly to changes in its environment, as all the calculations happen five times per second.
-Using multiple depth cameras the robot can recognize where the target objects are in space.
-Using these data the robot plans the best route to collect these objects.
+Using multiple cameras the robot can recognize where the target objects are in space and plan the best route to collect these objects.

 It is an almost 100% autonomous solution with a positive impact on the environment.
-It can work on uneven terrain and handles the sorting of the waste it collects.
-An example of automation, offered by this solution is that the user could set a path that the robot should follow or even repeat.
-For example, every day at 6 a.m. move along the shore of a beach and pick up all the litter you find.
+It can work on uneven terrain and it handles the sorting of the waste it collects and supports scenarios.
+For example, everyday at 6 a.m. move along the shore of a beach and pick up all the litter you find.

-This project provides an autonomous solution to the public and private sectors for cleaning large outdoor areas and at the same time supports initiatives aimed at protecting the environment.
+This project provides an autonomous solution to the public and private sector for cleaning large outdoor areas and at the same time supports initiatives aimed at protecting the environment.